The Somerset County Community Fund

 Afterschool programs, libraries, food banks, conservation projects, playgrounds, art and cultural exhibits, summer camps, and even cats and dogs.
 The diversity of our community is reflected in the wide-ranging programs and special projects supported by the Somerset County Community Fund.

-At the beginning of 2018, we launched the #SomersetCountyGives campaign, with the ambitious goal of adding $1 million to this fund over the next five years.
+At the beginning of 2018, we launched the #SomersetCountyGives campaign, with the ambitious goal growing to $1 million.

 Donors can contribute to the Somerset County Community Fund to support all local nonprofits or direct their donations to sub-funds that target organizations serving specific areas of interest: